Thousands expected for 15-mile Route 208 Yard Sale on Saturday

 The 58-year-old says Route 208 turns into a one-lane road.

 “It’s a zoo,” he said.
-“People are parked all over the side of he road.”
+“People are parked all over the side of the road.”

 “I noticed across the country there were a lot of long-distance yard sales and it created a lot of revenue for the area,” Geidner said.
 “What better way to showcase the area.
 You go along the Amish countryside.”